ericotjo001/medical_imaging/isles2017/README.md

 Warning (!)<br>
 1. The older version of the main LRP site (see link above) has been replaced along with the older version of LRP formula. <br>
 2. Refer to models/networks_LRP.py.
-Line 128 has been updated to
+Around line 135 in relprop() else section, the code has been updated to
 <br>

 ```